signalfx/signalfx-nodejs-tracing/README.md

         $ git clone https://github.com/signalfx/signalfx-nodejs-tracing.git
         $ npm install ./signalfx-nodejs-tracing
       ```
-2. Set the service name for your application:
+2. Set the service name for your application if not set via tracer configuration code:
       ```bash
         $ SIGNALFX_SERVICE_NAME=your_app_name node your_app.js
 3. Configure the OpenTracing-compatible tracer to report traces to a Smart